hoxi/cmake-mux/README.md

 ## Overview

-This plugin extends CLion’s CMake integration with:
+This plugin will extend the CLion CMake integration with:

 - a project tool window context action, “Pin to CMake Mux”, and
 - a popup action, “Select CMake Mux Project...”.